-For purposes of this competition, "demonstrative evidence" includes diagrams, maps, drawings, graphs, charts, timelines and/or lists of facts, elements, or arguments (such as closing argument outlines) that are written or created during the trial through the use of zoom white boards or an actual white board or flip chart in the room with the advocate that is shown on camera.
+For purposes of this competition, "demonstrative evidence" includes diagrams, maps, drawings, graphs, charts, timelines and/or lists of facts, elements, or arguments (such as closing argument outlines) that are written or created during the trial through the use of a white board or flip chart.
 The entirety of these demonstratives must be created during trial including any heading or graph lines.
 Demonstratives of this nature are not required to be disclosed prior to trial because they must be created during trial.
-Demonstratives of this kind are also not subject to limitation on PowerPoint slides.
+Teams must bring their own white board or flip chart as well as markers and erasers.